Aeredren/sanity/README.md

 # Sanity

+sanity.sh \[-g|-u\] \[-n aliases,prompt,zsh\] \[WORKING DIRECTORY\]

-Auto-deploy sane, community-agreed, default configs for Bash, Tmux and Vim.
+Set sensible config files for Bash, Tmux and Vim

-Sanity is made of a main script, 3 bash config files and git-submodules for mrzool's bash-sensible, tmux-plugins' tmux-sensible, and tpope's sensible.vim (See FILES).
+Init the git-submodules for bash.sensible, tmux.sensible and vim.sensible, run
+sanity.sh and let the magic happened.

 Its use case is configuring offline shared linux computers like the one we uses on labs and testing environment.
 Your coworkers and yourself won't need to